 Most businesses would agree that data or information is one of their most important assets.
 It is almost certainly worth many times more than the physical equipment that it is stored upon.
 Yet most business owners do not realize that a standard property policy would not respond in the event that this data is damaged or destroyed.
-A cyber policy can provide comprehensive cover for data restoration and rectification in the event of a loss no matter how it was caused and up to the full policy limits.
+A cyber liability insurance policy can provide comprehensive cover for data restoration and rectification in the event of a loss no matter how it was caused and up to the full policy limits.

 2. Systems are critical to operating your day-to-day business but their downtime is not covered by standard business interruption insurance

 All businesses rely on systems to conduct their core business, from electronic point of sales software to hotel room reservation systems.
 In the event that a hack attack, computer virus or malicious employee brings down these systems, a traditional business interruption policy would not respond.
-Cyber insurance can provide cover for loss of profits associated with a systems outage that is caused by a “non physical” peril like a computer virus or denial of service attack.
+Cyber liability insurance can provide cover for loss of profits associated with a systems outage that is caused by a “non physical” peril like a computer virus or denial of service attack.

 3. Cyber crime is the fastest growing crime in the world, but most attacks are not covered by standard property or crime insurance policies

 New crimes are emerging every day.
 The Internet means that your business is now exposed to the world’s criminals and is vulnerable to attack at any time of the day or night.
 Phishing scams, identity theft, and telephone hacking are all crimes that traditional insurance policies do not address.
-Cyber insurance can provide comprehensive crime cover for a wide range of electronic perils that are increasingly threatening the financial resources of today’s businesses.
+Cyber liability insurance can provide comprehensive crime cover for a wide range of electronic perils that are increasingly threatening the financial resources of today’s businesses.

 4. Third party data is valuable and you can be held liable if you lose it